HewlettPackard/python-opsramp/README.md

 If we don't have a class that exposes the piece of the API that you want to use, then you can use the `ApiObject` base class to make REST calls to that part directly while still using the correct wrapper classes for everything else.
-The general idea would be to navigate to the nearest object for which we do have a wrapper and call its `api()` method to get an instance of the `ApiObject` class that you can then use to make direct REST calls to the tree below that point.
+The general idea would be to navigate to the nearest object for which we do have a wrapper and use its `api` property to get an instance of the `ApiObject` class that you can then use to make direct REST calls to the tree below that point.

 For example:
 ```
-capi = ormp.tenant('client_9234').monitoring().api()
+monitoring_api = ormp.tenant('client_9234').monitoring().api
-result = capi.get('/templates')
+result = monitoring_api.get('/templates')
 print(result)
 ```
 This uses a REST get() to retrieve the list of templates directly from OpsRamp, by starting from the api object of a Monitoring object.
-The Monitoring object will have already done all the work to set up the correct tenant, credentials and other context for that call so it's still much easier than making httplib, requests or curlxi calls yourself.
+The Monitoring object will have already done all the work to set up the correct tenant, credentials and other context for that call so it's still much easier than making httplib, requests or curl calls yourself.

 - ApiObject() _an object representing some subtree of a REST API_